 If you don't have a will, any property that isn't transferred by your living trust or other method (such as joint tenancy) will go to your closest relatives as determined by Tennessee state law.

 Probably not.
 But most people do not need to worry about federal estate taxes anyway because the federal estate tax is levied only on estates worth close to $12 million.
 As of 2016, Tennessee no longer imposes its own state estate tax.

 If you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid federal estate taxes.

 To make a living trust in Tennessee, you:

-You can use Quicken WillMaker & Trust to make a living trust using your computer.
+You can use WillMaker & Trust to make a living trust using your computer.
 It has a simple interview format that allows you to complete the trust at your own pace, and it gives you lots of legal and practical help along the way.
 Based on your responses, the program produces a living trust document customized for you and your situation.
-With Quicken WillMaker & Trust, you can also make a will, powers of attorney, health care directives, and many other useful documents.
+With WillMaker & Trust, you can also make a will, powers of attorney, health care directives, transfer on death deeds, and many other useful documents.
 Use it just for yourself or for your entire family.

 For more on Tennessee estate planning issues, see Tennessee Estate Planning.